OpenTechSchool/html-css-beginners/core/style.md

         <h1>The h1 tags indicates the primary <div>header</div> of the document</h1>
     </div>

-In CSS you can **not** nest rules inside of other rules, but you can still apply hierachical styling.
+In CSS you can apply hierachical styling like this:

-    /* This does NOT work: */
-    div {
-        h1 {
+    p {
-            color: red;
+        color: black;
     }
-    }
-    /* This works: */
-    div h1 {
+    div p {
         color: red;
     }

-So what we did here is make a *specific* CSS rule that styles our h1 headings, but only those that are inside of a div tag.
-Try to avoid this for now, but be aware that the nesting does not work.
+So we have two rules here.
+The first says the text color in paragraphs should be black.
+The second rule is more *specific* - it says the text in paragraphs should be red, but only if those paragraphs are inside of a div tag.
+A more specific rule always beats a less specific rule.

 ## What's next?